juliafsuzuki/choreography-practice-companion/README.md

 ## About

-Built by Julia Suzuki, founder of **Truly Human AI** — an AI-first product company building personalized training companions for competitive ballroom dancers.
+Built by Julia Suzuki, founder of **Truly Human AI**, an AI-first product company building personalized training companions for competitive ballroom dancers.